Maryland Child Custody Lawyer

 - Potential disruption of particular custody arrangement upon a child’s social and school life

-- Desire of the natural parents and the terms of any agreements between them
+- The desire of the natural parents and the terms of any agreements between them

 - The likelihood of maintaining natural family relations